 An interview with Berlin-based Sierra Leonean electronic musician Lamin Fofana on Europe's longtime fascination with African culture.

-INTL BLK radio is back with a border crossing mix of Afrobeats and Zouk and talks to electronic music producer, Lamin Fofana.
+A border crossing mix of Afrobeats and Zouk and an interview with Berlin-based Sierra Leonean electronic music producer, Lamin Fofana.

 Sierra Leoneans take center stage as storytellers and active witnesses in a new documentary about the Ebola outbreak.